Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 12.  **Consolidated Storage**: Ability to store multi-dimensional arrays together with its coordinates and attributes, making it suitable for complex datasets.

 ### Catalog
 The catalog includes information related to an event or trigger or a series of events.
-We recommend following a convention and hierachy closely following the QuakeML standard [documentation](https://quake.ethz.ch/quakeml) but with some deviations to allow  Deviations are, however, expected to accomodate.
+We recommend following a convention and hierachy closely following the QuakeML standard [documentation](https://quake.ethz.ch/quakeml) but with some deviations to enable the simpler mapping of the information stored by the system.
+Also, we suspect there will be a strong preference to allow for the exchange format to

 We propose to organize the catalog information as follows
 - **Level 0**: Catalog